RafaelSterzinger/AlphaTrader/README.md

 that the agent is at least profitable on the trainings set.
 After many iterations of adjusting hyper parameters and changing the model and still resulting in really bad and random performance, I took a closer look on the implementation of the used environment, called AnyTrading.
 After a short observation, I felt completely unsatisfied with the implementation and therefore defined my own calculations of reward and profit.
-This change finally gave me the impression that my agent is making progress.
+This change finally gave me the impression that my agent is making progress and actually learning.
 Thus, earlier saved models and plots are not comparable to newer ones.
  After the change the target goal of 1 was quite simple to archive and is therefore not really representative.

 * __Error Metric Achievement__ <br>